-The policy for repeat grades as found in the Southwest Baptist University catalog will be followed.
-The grade for the repeated course will be used in computing GPA.
-The grade for any science courses repeated due to the seven year rule will be substituted for the old class regardless of the first grade earned.
+The policy for repeat grades as found in the Southwest Baptist University Catalog will be followed.
+The grade for the repeated course will be used in computing pre-requisite GPA.
+The grade for any science courses repeated due to the seven year rule will be substituted for the old class regardless of the first grade received.